 Sunset on Signal Hill

+No matter whether you only have 24 or 48 hours in Cape Town, this is a must!
 Just before the sun sets (summer: before 8pm, winter: around 5:45pm) drive to the look out point on Signal Hill, at the foot of Lion’s Head.
+Be sure to get here early, as traffic up Signal Hill does begin to pick up around golden hour.
 Sit with your back to Table Mountain as you watch the matchbox city below and the sun’s reflection in the shimmering waters.
 Now, I’m not encouraging public drinking here, but… it’s not unusual to see people having a symbolic sundowner on their blanket with crackers and cheese as the ocean swallows the sun.
-The last time I was there, I also saw a mobile coffee truck.
+There’s also a mobile coffee truck.

 Where: Signal Hill Road (around 15 minutes from Bo Kaap)